gbarbalat/NO2/1km/README.md

+First, run jobs that you would run once for a period of time eg
+preproc_INERIS_emissions
+preproc_pop
+preproc_CLC
+modify hdr in each script, check where the data should be

 ALL_SCRIPTS_MPI.sh defines the arborescence of jobs on the computation grid (gricad).
 It's called MPI, but it has nothing to do with MPI ...